-A stay of more than 24 hours in a city en route to or returning back from your destination (destination being the furthest point on your trip from your point of origin).
+A stay of more than 24 hours in a city en route to or returning back from your destination (your destination is considered the furthest point on your trip from your point of origin).

-In reverse, an open-jaw ticket at origin, means starting your trip in one city and returning to one different from where you started.
-For example; flying from Toronto to London and returning from London to Montreal.
+In reverse, an open-jaw ticket at origin means starting your trip in one city and returning to a different from where you started.
+For example, flying from Toronto to London and returning from London to Montreal.

-To complicate things, the distance of your own travel (between the two cities you aren’t flying between) can’t be greater than any flown leg.
+To complicate things, the distance of your own (unticketed) travel between the two cities you aren’t flying between can’t be greater than any flown leg.
 Got it?
 Good.

 Mainly a North American term, a red-eye flight generally refers to a late night departure from the west coast, arriving on the east coast in the early morning of the next day – an overnighter (thus the red eyes).